AndrewZ421/Platformer/README.md

 - Press Q to make the character get bigger or smaller. the bigger character jumps higher.
 - Press the spacebar to make the character jump.
 Press the spacebar twice to double jump.
 - Clicking the left mouse button to fire when you have bullets.
+- Press Esc to open the game menu.

 ### 2.2 Objects in the game
 - ![Bat](Assets/Textures/kenney_pixel-platformer/Characters/character_0025.png): This is a flying monster.
 It will fly up and down.
 The character cannot touch the monster.
 Otherwise the game will restart.